dan-fritchman/Hdl21/readme.md

 Hdl21 is a library for efficiently creating and manipulating structural hardware descriptions such as those common in custom integrated circuits.
 Circuits are described in two primary units of re-use:

-- `Modules` are structural combinations of ports, signals, instances of other `Modules`.
+- `Modules` are structural combinations of ports, signals, and instances of other `Modules`.
 - `Generator`s are Python functions that return `Modules`.

 In other words:

 - `Generators` are code. `Modules` are data.
 - `Generators` require a runtime environment. `Modules` do not.
-- `Generators` have parameters. `Modules` do not.

 ## Modules

-Modules have two definition syntaxes.
-The procedural/ imperative one:
+An example of creating a `Module`:

 ```python
 import hdl21 as h